1. I LOVE GYMNASTICS

 My fascination with the sky began at the age of four or five.
 I love a blue sky with fluffy white clouds sailing by.
 I love a clear view of infinite stars at night.
 I like sunsets better than sunrises.

-5. I LOVE APPLE FRITTERS and hate plain yucky glazed donuts.
+5. I LOVE APPLE FRITTERS

 6. I’M DETERMINED, NOT STUBBORN

 I almost passed out at work and my chest felt tight.
 The ER internist showed me my labs—freaking out.
 He said, “You have thick blood.
 Why is your blood so thick?”
 I took myself to an Internal Medicine Dr. who referred me to a Hematologist.
-I have Polycythemia (bone marrow makes too many abnormal red blood cells) translation—I take baby aspirin every day and have therapeutic phlebotomies every three months to prevent having a stroke.
+I have Polycythemia (my bone marrow makes too many abnormal red blood cells) translation—I take baby aspirin every day and have therapeutic phlebotomies every three months to prevent having a stroke.
 However, this causes low energy levels.
 Sheer determination keeps me going some days.
 I mention this, to encourage everyone with chronic health conditions to keep living and be strong!

 Wonderful to find out so many new things about you Phyllis!
 Great article.
 Congratulations!!